Locations:

 • Your bladder might be affected.
 It’s not uncommon to lose voluntary control of your bladder or bowels in a truly stressful or dangerous situation.

-The stress response can be triggered in a single instant, but how quickly you calm down and return to your natural state is going to vary from person to person (and it will depend on what caused it).
+The stress response can be triggered in a single instant, but how quickly you calm down and return to your natural state is going to vary from person to person (and it will depend on the trigger).
 Typically, it takes 20 to 30 minutes for your body to return to normal and calm down.

 Back in prehistoric days, danger was all around us and threats were constant.
 We didn’t know where our next meal was coming from, we had to brave the weather and we had to fight predators waiting to pounce.
 A rustling bush could be a lion or something else trying to kill you (for its own survival!).